InternetStarship/Marketlify.xyz/README.md

 - [ ] Export: Set max width for sections via page settings
 - [ ] Editing: Re-click to edit section or row and hover on edit issue
+- [ ] Google Fonts: Load fonts on load
+- [ ] Color Picker: On input click show as dropdown

 ## Completed Tasks